JIRA Bug Tracking: Defect Life Cycle in JIRA

 - Test Management Add-ons

-- Vote and Watching an issue
+- Vote and Watch for an issue

 - Time tracking

-- Agile Project and Scrum boards
+- Agile Projects and Scrum boards

 - Confluence/Documentation support integration, etc.